 BIO

-Moving to Chicago in 2017, Sofia began studying Theatre Arts (Directing Concentration) at The Theatre School at DePaul University.
+Moving to Chicago in 2017, Sofia began studying directing at The Theatre School at DePaul University.
 She also pursued interests she finds particularly engaging as well as having potential to overlap with theatre, triple minoring in American Politics, LGBTQ+ Studies, and Fandom, Cult Media, & Subculture.
-She will graduate in June with a BFA.
+She graduated Summa Cum Laude in 2021 with a BFA.

 Please get in touch with any questions.